-- Complete the Free Application for Federal Student Aid (FAFSA) to access and determine eligibility for additional Federal Student Aid programs and consideration for exceptional need for HEERF grants
+- While not required, we encourage you to complete the Free Application for Federal Student Aid (FAFSA) to access and determine eligibility for additional Federal Student Aid programs and consideration for exceptional need under HEERF grants

 - Visit our Financial Aid page for more information or to schedule an appointment with a Financial Aid advisor

 - If you qualify, the funds will be automatically added to your student account

 - Make sure to verify your contact information and refund method in your student center — returned or uncashed funds will be redistributed to other eligible students

 - Students do not need to be eligible for Federal Student Aid to qualify for a Higher Education Emergency Relief grant